Canon 2000D vs Fujifilm X-T1

 Body comparison: Canon 2000D vs Fujifilm X-T1

 An illustration of the physical size and weight of the Canon 2000D and the Fujifilm X-T1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T1 is notably smaller (11 percent) than the Canon 2000D.
 Moreover, the X-T1 is markedly lighter (7 percent) than the 2000D.
 It is noteworthy in this context that the X-T1 is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.